vitabaks/postgresql_cluster/README.md

 See the vars/[main.yml](./vars/main.yml), [system.yml](./vars/system.yml) and ([Debian.yml](./vars/Debian.yml) or [RedHat.yml](./vars/RedHat.yml)) files for more details.

+## Cluster Scaling
-## Scaling: add new postgresql node to existing cluster
+Add new postgresql node to existing cluster
 <details><summary>Click here to expand...</summary><p>

 After you successfully deployed your PostgreSQL HA cluster, you may need to scale it further. \